pi-lar/neuropil/doc/source/protocol.rst

    * hostname
    * port

+**Note**
-Note: the token exchanged during the handshake is **not** encrypted and can be read by anyone observing the network.
+  The token exchanged during the handshake is **not** encrypted and can be read by anyone observing the network.
 It must not contain passwords or other secret data.

 Phase 2: joining the network